GoodwayGroup/lib-hapi-good-tracer/README.md

 > When passing a configuration option, it will overwrite the defaults.

 - `traceUUIDHeader`: defaults to `x-gg-trace-uuid`.
 The header that is used for the Trace ID
-- `traceSeqIDHeader`: defaults to `x-gg-trace-seqid`.
-The header that is used for the Sequence ID
+- `traceDepthHeader`: defaults to `x-gg-trace-depth`.
+The header that is used for the Depth ID
 - `enableStatsRoute`: defaults to `false`.
 Publish a route to `/good-tracer/stats` that exposes the current metrics for [`node-cache` statistics](https://github.com/node-cache/node-cache#statistics-stats).
 - `baseRoute`: defaults to `''`.
 Prepends to the `/good-tracer/stats` route.
     - Example: `baseRoute = /serivce-awesome` results in `/serivce-awesome/good-tracer/stats`